0x4c6565/go-collection/README.md

 - `Slice() []T` - Convert collection to a slice
 - `StringMap(keySelector func(x T) string) map[string]T` - Convert collection to a map with string keys

-## Error Handling
+## Errors

-The package provides the `ErrNoElement` error which is returned when operations like `FirstOrError` or `LastOrError` are called on empty collections.
+- `ErrNoElement` - Returned when methods like `FirstOrError` or `LastOrError` are called on empty collections
+- `ErrIndexOutOfRange` - Returned when methods like `ElementAtOrError` are called with out of bound indexes